BenjMy/EOMAJI/WorkInProgress.md

 - [ ] irrigation amount

 ### 💧 Water balance/ Land surface **Real field** modeling
+Steps:
+1. fwd model of hydro model (to make sure the mesh is more and less ok) + comparison with in-situ data
+2. DA to calibrate soil
+3. Water delimitation and accounting

 - real data EOMAJI's field site:
   - [ ] **Spain Majadas**
-    - [ ] Extend to full catchment
+    - [ ] Extend to full catchment (use whitebox?)
-    - [x]define root map with respect to corinne land cover
+    - [x] define root map with respect to corinne land cover
     - [ ] add EC towers as points of interest
     - [x] check simulation inputs
     - [ ] compare with REAL dataset